nlshipp/nxp-iot-ent-to_be_deleted/Documentation/users_guide/02-deploy-bsp_01-prerequisites.md

-﻿Deploy Windows IoT image to development board {#deploy-bsp}
+Deploy Windows IoT image to development board {#deploy-bsp}
 ====
 This chapter will guide you through the deployment process of Windows operating system and boot firmware to the NXP development boards.
 At a high level, you will go through the following steps:
 1. Obtain the BSP drivers + firmware, either by using the prebuilt package, or by building them from source